Bridgetek/python-bt82x-dev/README.md

 ### apprunner

 This is a wrapper program that selects the command line parameters, sets up the required display "panel" and chooses a connector.
 It establishes a module for the BT82x API library and then calls the example program with the EVE handle (`eve`).
+There is no need to load the `bteve2` module directly.

 The apprunner wrapper looks for the `--connector` parameter and attempts to find a connector python file in the connectors directory with a matching name.
 The next parameter it looks for is `--panel` which it will attempt to match with a panel type name in the program that will be used to setup the display panel.
 All other parameters are passed unchanged to the called code.

-## Examples

-In the example code the `apprunner` and `bteve2` libraries are imported.
-A function is made which takes a parameter called `eve` which is used to access the BT82x.
-At the top level of python script a call is made to `apprunner` with the name of the function.
-This sets up the environment for drawing on the BT82x.

 The simplest example code (in the top level directory of the repo) will therefore be:

 ```
 import apprunner
-import bteve2 as eve

 def simplest(eve):
     # Start drawing test screen.